Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 Sometimes.

-We're just trying to rearrange things so that we can feel okay about ourselves.
+Just trying to rearrange things so that we can feel okay about ourselves.

 Feel we're okay.

-This is what we do in the realm of samsara.
+That's what we do in the realm of samsara.

-Oozing with charisma,
+They're oozing with charisma,

-Pots of money,
+Pots of money.

-Surrounded by all kinds of beauty,
+Surrounded by all kinds of beauty.

 All the latest gadgets,

-Beautifully manicured lawn and flowerbeds.
+Beautifully manicured lawn and flower beds.

 And you meet these people who've kind of built themselves up on the outside.